kineticstoolkit/kineticstoolkit/doc/index.rst

 Kinetics Toolkit
 ================

 `Kinetics Toolkit (ktk)`_ is an open-source, pure-python package of integrated classes and functions that aims to facilitate research in biomechanics using python.
-It is mainly addressed to researchers and students in biomechanics with a little background in programming, who want to understand and control their data.
+It is mainly addressed to researchers and students in biomechanics with a little background or no background in programming, but who want to learn programming to understand and control their data.
 A special attention is made on documentation and interoperability with other environments (using pandas Dataframes and JSON files as intermediate data containers).

+This is a long term project that is focused not only on the tool itself, but also a lot on learning.
+Please consult the "What is Kinetics Toolkit" section for more information on the project.

 .. image:: https://felixchenier.uqam.ca/wp-content/uploads/2020/05/Sample_ktk.Player_Wheelchair.gif

 Please ask questions and submit bugs or feature requests on the `git-hub issue tracker`_.
 While I develop Kinetics Toolkit primarily for my lab and have limited resources for troubleshooting, it will be my great pleasure to help if I can.